johnsonjh/j-hpn-ssh/README.md

 connection logging, and peak throughput value calculations shown in the _SCP_ progress bar.

-## **J-HPN-SSH** Fork Information
+## What is **J-HPN-SSH**?

 **J-HPN-SSH** is an experimental development fork of **HPN-SSH**.
 It is not associated in any way with the upstream project.
-It currently incorporates changes from IBM and Red Hat's SSH distribtions, as well as minor adjustments to buffer sizing and congestion control.
+It currently incorporates select changes from the IBM, Red Hat, and Debian SSH distribtions, various other patches to keep up to date with upstream *OpenSSH-portable*, and various adjustments to **HPN-SSH**'s buffer sizing and congestion control.

 ## **J-HPN-SSH** Future Plans

-Current plans include the tuning and assembly-level optimization of existing code, as well as the addition of new cryptographic functionality, including post-quantum algorithms, enhanced hashing and key exchange mechanisms, and new key systems, such as SHAKE, SHA-3, BLAKE-3, Schnorrkel/Ristretto-Sr25519, Ristretto255/Curve25519-Dalek, X448-Goldilocks, E-5321, Kyber, SIDH, Dilithium, SPHINCS-SHAKE256, SPHINCS+, etc.
+Besides staying up-to-date with *OpenSSH-portable*, currently, plans include additional tuning, including assembly-level optimization, of existing code, as well as the addition of new cryptographic functionality, likely to include new post-quantum algorithms, enhanced hashing and key exchange mechanisms, and new key systems, such as SHAKE, SHA-3, BLAKE-3, Schnorrkel/Ristretto-Sr25519, Ristretto255/Curve25519-Dalek, X448-Goldilocks, E-5321, Kyber, SIDH, Dilithium, SPHINCS-SHAKE256, SPHINCS+, etc.

 Experiments that are successful will be made available to the upstream **HPN-SSH** project.
+No GPL or similarly licensed code will be incorporated, and all newly added code will be licensed under the same terms and conditions of the current OpenSSH-portable and HPN-SSH distributions.

 ## Security Information